lahb2434/musician_info/README.md

 # MusicianInfo
-Find new Bands/Artists based on Artists you already enjoy!
+Finds 10 new Bands/Artists based on Artists you already enjoy!

 ## Installation